psycopg/psycopg2/doc/src/pool.rst

         Note that all the connections are closed, including ones eventually in use by the application.

+    .. method:: prune

+        Drop all expired connections from the pool.

+        You can call this method periodically to clean up the pool.

+        .. versionadded:: 2.9

 The following classes are `AbstractConnectionPool` subclasses ready to be used.